cmaureir/progra-alma/lectures/week2/lecture6.rst

 This way is less clear,
-because it is not obvious at a first glance that only one of the conditions will be true and all the conditions are evaluated.
+because it is not obvious at a first glance that only one of the conditions will be true and has the drawback that all the conditions will be evaluated.

 Exercises
 ~~~~~~~~~

-1. When the earth complete an orbit around the Sun,
+1. When the earth completes an orbit around the Sun,
-   have not passed 365 rations on itself correctly,
+   it has made exactly 365 rotations on itself,
    but a little more.

    More precisely, the difference is about a quarter of a day.

-   To avoid that the seasons be offset with the calendar,
+   To avoid an offset between the seasons and the calendar,
    the Julian calendar introduced a rule
-   of add an additional day in the years divisible by 4
+   that adds an additional day in the years that are divisible by 4
-   (called `leap year`_),
+   (called a `leap year`_),
    to take into consideration the four quarter of a day.

-   However, under this rule still a leap,
+   However, even using this rule, there is still a leap,
-   that is within about 3/400 of a day.
+   that is about 3/400 of a day.

    To fix this leap, in the year 1582
    the Pope Gregory XIII introduced a new calendar,
    in which the last year of each century was no longer a leap year,
    unless it was divisible by 400.

-   Write a program that return if a year is or no a leap year,
+   Write a program that returns if a year is a leap year or not,
    remembering the current calendar in that year:

    .. _`leap year`: http://en.wikipedia.org/wiki/Leap_year